sqlmartini/aml-compute-shutdown/README.md

 # **Intro**

 This is an example project to automate the shutting down of Azure ML Compute Instances using Azure Functions.
 This is useful from a cost savings perspective to ensure that compute is shut down outside of normal working hours.

-As of 3/27/2020 the AML Python SDK is the only way to manage Compute Instances and AML CLI is not supported.
+As of 3/27/2020 the AML Python SDK is the only way to manage Compute Instances as the AML CLI is not currently supported.

 Services Used:
 - **Azure Machine Learning**:  workspace that contains the Compute Instance used for ML development and model training